-Enter the year that the agreement, Form PT-AGR was provided to us or the year for which the department issued a conditional waiver of the withholding requirements.
-If the department issued a multiple year conditional waiver, enter the first year that the multiple year waiver was in effect.
-If the partnership or owner files the agreement or statement to the department this year, enter "2014."
+Enter the year that the agreement, Form PT-AGR, was provided to us.
+If the S corporation files the agreement with the department this year, enter "2015."

-SCHEDULE IV - MONTANA PARTNERSHIP COMPOSITE INCOME TAX SCHEDULE INSTRUCTIONS
+SCHEDULE IV - MONTANA S CORPORATION COMPOSITE INCOME TAX SCHEDULE INSTRUCTIONS

-If more space is needed, complete additional copies of Schedule IV (available on our website at revenue. mt.gov under Forms).
+If more space is needed, complete additional copies of Schedule IV (available at revenue.mt.gov under Forms).
 We do not accept copies of federal Schedule K-1, spreadsheets or any other forms in place of a completed Schedule IV.
-If Schedule IV is not completed as an exact replica of the official form, the processing of the partnership's return will be delayed until we receive this information.
+If Schedule IV is not completed as an exact replica of the official form, the processing of the S corporation's return will be delayed until we receive this information.

-A partnership can elect to file a composite tax return and pay a composite tax on behalf of an eligible participating partner.
-Partners who are nonresidents, foreign C corporations, tax-exempt entities or second-tier passthrough entities and who properly elect to participate in the composite tax return, are relieved of the obligation to file a Montana income tax return.
-However, if the partner has other Montana source income, the partner is not eligible to participate unless that other income is from other passthrough entities that file a composite return on behalf of the partner.
+An S corporation can elect to file a composite tax return and pay a composite tax on behalf of an eligible participating shareholder.
+Shareholders who are nonresidents, foreign C corporation or tax-exempt entities and who properly elect to participate in the composite tax return are relieved of the obligation to file a Montana income tax return.
+However, if the shareholder has other Montana source income, the shareholder is not eligible to participate unless that other income is from other passthrough entities that file a composite return on behalf of the shareholder.

-The tax credits from Schedule II cannot be applied to reduce the partnership's composite tax liability.
+The tax credits from Schedule II cannot be applied to reduce the S corporation's composite tax liability.

-A partnership can include a partner in filing a composite tax return only if the partner has provided the partnership with a power of attorney that authorizes the partnership to file the composite return and act on the partner's behalf.
-The partnership does not submit the power of attorney with its tax return; the partnership retains the power of attorney as authorization from the partner.
+An S corporation can include a shareholder in filing a composite tax return only if the shareholder has provided the S corporation with a power of attorney that authorizes the S corporation to file the composite return and act on the shareholder's behalf.
+The S corporation does not submit the power of attorney with its tax return; the S corporation retains it as authorization from the shareholder.
 A power of attorney form may include any tax years or periods that have already ended as of the date the form is signed and up to three future tax periods that end after the current tax year.

-If the partnership files a composite tax return, the partnership is responsible for:
+If the S corporation files a composite tax return, the S corporation is responsible for: